okunishinishi/node-colorprint/README.md

 ```

-colorpint is using [cli-color](https://github.com/medikoo/cli-color) for coloring and you can see [available colors here](https://github.com/medikoo/cli-color#colors).
+colorprint is using [cli-color](https://github.com/medikoo/cli-color) for coloring and you can see [available colors here](https://github.com/medikoo/cli-color#colors).

 <!-- Section from "doc/readme/04-Customizing.md.hbs" End -->